Migrant holding centres: first Germany, now Austria

 That would be "against our values, international law and European law … we are well aware of the inhumane situation for many migrants in Libya," an EU commission spokesowman said.

-But Europe's political crisis on migration, which began in Bavaria, was already sending ripples as far south as Africa, the International Organization for Migration (IOM), an international body, warned.
+Europe's political crisis on migration, which began in Bavaria, was already sending ripples as far south as Africa, the International Organization for Migration (IOM), an international body, warned.

 More than 1,000 people have drowned trying to reach the EU by sea in the first six months of the year, with a sharp increase in deaths and risky crossings in recent days and weeks, it said.